KittNeKit/golubnYk/README.md

 - Authentication: Implement a secure method of accessing API endpoints by utilizing JWT token-based authentication.

 - Post management: Enable comprehensive CRUD functionality to handle posts, including their creation, retrieval.
 Additionally, provide the ability to filter posts based on their hashtags.
-Also User can see only owns posts and posts their following users
+Also, Users can see only owns posts and posts from their following users

-- User management: Allow users to register, modify their profile details.
+- User management: Allow users to register, and modify their profile details.

 - API documentation: Utilize Swagger UI to automatically generate interactive API documentation, which facilitates developers in effortlessly exploring and testing the API's endpoints.